jinloes/system-design-patterns/change-data-capture/README.md

 * Explore full sync
     * Maybe just use the PostgresJdbcConnector from Confluent and read the table
 * Explore how to detect when Elasticsearch is out of sync with the main database
+    * Use a hash/version number on the data and scan periodically?
 * How to join data
 * How does compaction work?